DES-Lab/AALpy/README.md

 from random import seed
 seed(2) # all experiments will be reproducible
 ```

+Example demonstating step by step instuction for learning regular experssions can be found at [How to learn Regex with AALpy](https://github.com/emuskardin/AALpy/wiki/SUL-Interface%2C-or-How-to-Learn-Your-Systems/_edit#example---regexsul).

 For more examples and instructions check out the [Wiki](https://github.com/emuskardin/AALpy/wiki
 ) and [Examples.py](https://github.com/emuskardin/AALpy/blob/master/Examples.py).